Beijing city fortifications: Dismantling

 During the 1960s, relations between China and the Soviet Union soured.
 After the Sino-Soviet split, people felt that war with the Soviet Union was inevitable.
 Underground bomb shelters, underground "supply cities", and an underground railway—the Beijing Subway—were commissioned.
 Work on the Subway began on 1 July 1965.
 The construction technique used was cut-and-cover: wherever the path of the subway was to go, everything on the surface had to be demolished.
 Since demolishing houses and relocating people would have been such a great undertaking, the decision was made to build the subway line where the city walls and moats were located.

 The demolition work, which began in 1965, was under the supervision of Beijing city government's roads and development department.
 People and factories that hoped to gain access to building materials from the city's fortifications volunteered to participate in the demolition.
 After construction began on the metro system, troops were brought in to help with the demolition work to increase the speed and efficiency of the process.
 The first section of walls to be removed were the southern portion of the Inner city wall, Xuanwumen, and Chongwenmen, leaving behind a 23.6 km ditch.
 The second stage began at Beijing railway station in the southeast corner of the Inner City and passed through the sites of Jianguomen, Andingmen, Xizhimen, and Fuxingmen.
 Towers and walls were removed and another 16.04 km of ditch was created.
 A section of wall near Xibianmen about 100 m long was used as a storage area for raw materials, and thus was spared from demolition.
-Another section from Chongwenmen to the guard tower at the southeast corner of the Inner city was spared, because the subway line veered towards the Beijing railway station.
+Another section from Chongwenmen to the guard tower at the southeast corner of the Inner City was spared, because the subway line veered towards the Beijing railway station.
 The tops of the walls were dismantled, making it no longer possible to walk along the top of them.
 Beginning in 1972, in order to pave the 2nd Ring Road above the Subway, and to serve high-rise apartments and hotels in the Qianmen area, Beijing's eastern, southern, and western moats were covered and converted to sewers.

-In 1979, the government called off the demolition of the remaining city walls and named them cultural heritage sites.
+In 1979, the government called off the demolition of the remaining city walls and designated them as cultural heritage sites.
 By this time, the only intact sections were the gate tower and watchtower at Zhengyangmen, the watchtower at Deshengmen, the guard tower at the southeast corner, the northern moats of the Inner city, the section of the Inner city wall south of the Beijing railway station, and a small section of Inner city wall near Xibianmen.